-Findings of Fact1
+Findings of Fact

-In Applicant's SOR response, he admitted the debts in SOR ¶¶ 1.a through 1.e.
-(Item 2) Applicant's admissions are accepted as findings of fact.
+In Applicant's SOR response, he admitted the allegations in SOR $\P\P$ 1.a, 1.b, 1.f, 1.g, and 1.i.
+(Item 2) He also made some partial admissions, and he provided extenuating and mitigating information.
+Applicant's admissions are accepted as findings of fact.
+Additional findings of fact follow.